Hercules (1829 ship): Problematic construction

 By 31 August 1825 the tug was under construction.
 Hercules was launched in June 1827 in Boom, south of Antwerp.
 In Boom F. de Center built a steamboat that was bought by NSM.
 Therefore, this shipyard might also be a candidate to have built Hercules.
 NSM's big shipyard Fijenoord was founded only in 1827.
-Lack of funding caused that by 1828 Hercules was still not ready.
+Lack of funding meant that Hercules was not ready by 1828.

 The overview that had Boom as construction site for Hercules, also shows that the steamboat Agrippina had been launched for the „Preußisch-Rheinische Dampfschiffahrtsgesellschaft“ (PRDG) in Cologne (later Köln-Düsseldorfer) in March 1827, and that it was of the same size, i.e. 300 ton.
 Furthermore, NSM had designed both, but would herself build the machines for Hercules, while Taylor & Martineau built those for Agrippina.
 When Agrippina proved unsuitable for the PRDG, Roentgen decided to place the steam engine (but not the boilers) of the failed Agrippina in Hercules.